-Before you start writing evergreen articles, the first thing you need to figure out is what kind of topics you want to cover in your blog posts.
-You may already have an idea in mind for a topic or two, but if not, it’s time to brainstorm some ideas.
+Before you start writing evergreen articles, you first need to figure out what topics you want to cover in your blog posts.
+You may already have an idea for a topic or two, but if not, it’s time to brainstorm some ideas.

 There are many ways to create evergreen content.
-You can write informative articles that answer questions your customers may have or write how-to guides on specific topics.
+You can write informative articles that answer your customers’ questions or write how-to guides on specific topics.

 You could also create lists or infographics that offer valuable information in an easy-to-digest format.

-When writing evergreen content, it’s essential to know your audience’s needs.
+When writing evergreen content, you must know your audience’s needs.
 You need to understand what type of information they want and why they want it.
 For example, if you are writing about the benefits of eating healthy and exercising, you need to know who this information is for.
 Is it for people who want to lose weight?
-People, who want to live a more active lifestyle?
+People who want to live a more active lifestyle?
 Or maybe people who are looking for help dealing with depression and anxiety?